TrailingDots/easy_py_messaging/README.md

 "sudo" may or may not be required depending upon your particular system configuration.

+### Dependencies

+Your system may or may not require additional dependencies.
+The project has been careful to provide clean code as determined by pyflakes, unit test, python lint, etc.

+#### Python pip and setup tools

+You might need these tools.
+Mos python developers have these already installed.
+See <a href="https://packaging.python.org/install_requirements_linux/">Installing pip/setuptools/wheel with Linux Package Managers</a>.
+Windows and OSX are on sister pages.

+#### Pyflakes - The passive checker of Python programs

+Pyflakes is a code analysis tool for Python.
+Pyflakes does not execute code, but rather analyzes the code.
+See <a href="https://launchpad.net/pyflakes">pyflakes</a> or
+<a href="https://www.blog.pythonlibrary.org/2012/06/13/pyflakes-the-passive-checker-of-python-programs/">pyflakes</a> and follow the
+installation instructions.

+#### Lizard - for cyclomatic complexity

+Cyclomatic complexity determines the complexity of Python code.
+Reducing the complexity allows code to usually be more readable, testable and maintainable.

+This may be ignored by commenting out the lizard command in runTests.sh.

+To install lizard, see <a href="https://github.com/terryyin/lizard">lizard</a>.

+#### pep8 - Style Guile for Python Coding

+pep8 checks Python code against the recommended style conventions.
+See <a href="https://pypi.python.org/pypi/pep8">pep8 - Python style guide checker</a>.

+If desired, comment out the line in runTest.sh to ignore this.

+#### Python bindings for ZeroMQ

+The Python bindings for Zero MQ are <b>required</b> since the intent of the package drives an easy Zero MQ interface.

 ## Documentation and Utilities

 The distribution provides extensive documentation.
 Refer to